 - not have brewer's alcohol added after fermentation.

-This addition gives honjozo sake, in general, a smoother and lighter body.
-In general, honjozo is more complex, earthier, drier, less acidic, and more fragrant than pure rice sake.
+Adding distilled alcohol gives honjozo sake, in general, a smoother and lighter body.
+In general, honjozo is more complex, earthier, drier, and less acidic.
+It also tends to be more fragrant than pure rice sake.

-Honjozo is enjoyable both chilled and warmed, although many sake drinkers prefer the latter.
+Honjozo is enjoyable both chilled and warmed.
+With its lighter body and earthier flavors, however, many sake drinkers prefer it as a warm sake.

-Ginjo sake is also fermented using special yeasts for longer periods of time at colder temperatures than run-of-the-mill junmai or honjozo.
-The result is a flavour that’s more complex and less earthy.
+Ginjo sake is fermented using special yeasts for longer periods of time.
+Fermentation is also done at colder temperatures than run-of-the-mill junmai or honjozo.
+The result is a flavor that's more complex and less earthy.

 Ginjo-shu also tends to be more fragrant, sweeter, and fruitier than other varieties of sake.
 Ginjo sake is often best enjoyed chilled.